 Students studying abroad on non-Columbia-sponsored programs are charged an administrative fee of $750 per semester.
 (Summer study counts as one semester.)

-Columbia-approved programs and special petitions: Vanessa Karahalios, Senior Assistant Dean of Academic Advising and Director of Study Abroad
+Columbia-approved programs and special petitions: Vanessa Karahalios, Senior Assistant Dean of Advising, Retention, and Academic Policy

 Columbia-sponsored programs (including SEE-U): Joshua Edwin, Assistant Dean of Students